What are my Zones?

 Since your Effort Zones are a percentage of your Max Heart Rate (MHR), first Myzone calculates your Max Heart Rate.

 Max Heart Rate is the highest heart rate an individual can achieve through exercise stress.
 It is the upper limit for your cardiovascular system during physical activity, and the number you hit just before you have to stop and recover.

 It is personal to you and the reason your Myzone profile it tailored to YOUR personal fitness level.

-Q: How does Myzone calculate my MAX heart rate?
+How does Myzone calculate my Max Heart Rate?

-Myzone uses the HUNT formula (2013) as we have found that this is the most accurate maximum Heart Rate calculation for the mass population:
+When you first sign up, Myzone uses the HUNT formula (2013).
+Research has found that this is the most accurate maximum Heart Rate calculation to establish an estimate for large populations: